 Gymkhana Seven: Wild in the streets of Los Angeles

-Knowing he could top Gymkhana Five for its location and stunts, Block put another twist on the concept for the seventh version.
+Knowing he couldn’t top Gymkhana Five for its location and stunts, Block put another twist on the concept for the seventh version.
 Los Angeles made for a great background, but the real star of this video is his brand new car, which wasn’t a rally-style machine for the first time.
 Instead it was a 1965 Ford Mustang resto-modded to become a NASCAR V8-powered, all-wheel drive ‘Hoonicorn’.
 It was a brilliant car and another sign of Block’s incredible creativity and ability to think outside the box.

 Gymkhana Eight: Ultimate Exotic Playground Dubai